ben-razor/vega-guide/GraphQL-Guides/apps/vega-walkthrough/src/markdown/orderswrapup.md

 Click **next** to head to the **next level**.
 ___
 To create orders for real you use a funded testnet wallet.

-Check out the <a href="https://fairground.wtf/" target="_blank">Vega Fairground</a> to make real trades on the Vega Testnet.
+Check out the <a href="https://docs.fairground.vega.xyz/docs/wallet/" target="_blank">Vega Wallet Options</a> and then head to the <a href="https://fairground.wtf/" target="_blank">Vega Fairground</a> to make real trades on the Vega Testnet.